 Start the analysis

 Once you’ve selected your content, compiled the relevant data and decided on the most important key metrics, you can start your analysis.
-Use a free program like Google Analytics to collect data associated with each piece of content.
+Use a free program like Google Analytics or Yoast’s SEO plugin to collect data associated with each piece of content.
 Compare and contrast similar content to develop a well-rounded perspective on what works best for your audience.
 You can also see what content type outperforms the rest.